King, Iraq PM Stress Need To Push For Immediate Stop Of War On Gaza, Lebanon

 Date

-The meeting, held on the sidelines of the United Nations General Assembly in New York, covered the need for regional de-escalation, according to a Royal Court statement.
+The meeting, held on the sidelines of the United Nations General Assembly in New York, covered the need for regional de-escalation.

 The King also reiterated the importance of maintaining Arab coordination to reach a just solution to the Palestinian issue, on the basis of the two-state solution, to fulfil the full rights of the Palestinians.